Usmanov retained as world fencing boss despite sanctions – DW – 11/30/2024

 The reelection of Usmanov also drew criticism from Ukraine, with the country's sports minister Matviy Bidnyi saying he was "outraged" by the news.

-"Alisher Usmanov is an oligarch close to the Russian dictator, subject to international sanctions, and a sponsor of the war against Ukraine," Bidny said on social media.
+"Alisher Usmanov is an oligarch close to the Russian dictator, subject to international sanctions, and a sponsor of the war against Ukraine," Bidnyi said on social media.

 Edited by: Matt Pearson